overture-stack/iobio-components/packages/iobio-react-components/README.md

 - The Demo App at `iobio-components/apps/bam.iobio` shows an example integration which closely mirrors the integration at bam.iobio.io

 - The `<IobioDataBroker />` component is necessary to analyze a given file.
 It receives an `alignmentUrl` string prop which should point to a BAM/CRAM file URL.
-The Iobio server performs an analysis on the given file, and the other Iobio components read this data.
+The Iobio server performs an analysis on the given file, and streams data back to the Data Broker web component.
+The other Iobio web components read from the Data Broker and render updates appropriately.

 - Some visualization components (`histogram` and `percentBox`) require data keys that correspond to this analysis to know what data to read.
 These values can be found in `/utils/constants`